owlbarn/tutorial/book/neural-network/README.md

   |> flush_all
 ```

-EXPLAIN how to generate the text based on model.
+EXPLAIN how to generate the text based on model after NLP.

 **Gated Recurrent Unit (GRU)**